mhartl/pivotal-github/README.md

     $ git story-pull-request

+By default, `git story-pull-request` issues a `git story-push` as well, just in case the local branch hasn't yet been pushed up to the remote repository.
+This step can be skipped with the `--skip` option.

-Experience shows that, when using `git story-commit` it's easy to forget to mark the story finished when making the last commit.
-As a reminder, the `git story-pull-request` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
-This warning can be overriden with the `--force` flag.
+In addition, experience shows that it's easy to forget to mark a story finished when making the final commit.
+As a reminder, the `git story-pull-request` command exits with a warning (and doesn't open the pull request window) if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
+This behavior can be overriden with the `--force` option.

 #### Options

     Usage: git story-pull-request [options]
-        -f, --force                      run without marking story finished -h, --help                       this usage guide
+        -f, --force                      run without marking story finished -s, --skip                       skip `git story-push`
+        -h, --help                       this usage guide

 ### story-open